Our Jobless Future

 Some employees find themselves subject to relatively brutal competition.
 Store clerks can’t demand $20 per hour when there are many qualified people willing to work for less.
 When such people clamor for a $15 per hour minimum wage they often face sanctimonious criticism from people making five times that level whose wages and jobs are not subject to open competition.

 The wages of Chief Executive Officers of large companies are set by consultants – paid by the corporation.
-And set by comparison to wages of other CEOs in a manner that results in a race to the top.
+And are set by comparison to wages of other CEOs in a manner that results in a race to the top.
 Meanwhile workers on the shop floor are told of the need to compete with lower wage companies in what seems more like a race to the bottom.

 Overall, I would conclude that there are many imperfections in the way our current jobs economy sets wages and therefore distributes the output of the economy.
 An increasingly large proportion of the population believes that the current jobs-based economy is treating them unfairly or excluding them altogether.
 They may be right.